aerdelez/re-fvit/README.md

 ## Setting up the Environment

 1. Change working directory to `FViT-main` with `cd FViT-main`.
-This is important for correct imports of modules.
+This is important for correct imports of modules when running the scripts with a shell.

 2. Crate a new Conda environment with `conda env create -f fixed_env.yaml`.
 This may fail on WSL because `libmpich-dev` or `libopenmpi-dev` are missing; install them if a missing error message appears.